jruiz/jruiz/README.md

 My name is jruiz, developer of developers:
-Look on my works, ye Hackers, and despair!
+Look on my public contributions, ye Slackers, and despair!